ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-vtol-tuning-process.rst

 aircraft then you should invest in a thrust stand so you can accurately measure the true thrust for your motor/ESC/propeller combination as you vary the throttle.
-Then you will adjust the expo value along with the endpoints (given by motors setup below) so that you use the region of the thrust curve which is as linear as possible.
+Then you will adjust the expo value along with the endpoints (given by motors setup below) so that the thrust between the endpoints is as linear as possible.
 Do not trust manufacturer data for the thrust curve as they are frequently inaccurate.
 See :ref:`motor-thrust-scaling` for details on thrust scaling.

-If you are setting up a hobby grade vehicle then you should use the graph below to estimate the correct :ref:`Q_M_THST_EXPO <Q_M_THST_EXPO>` value for your aircraft.
+If you are setting up a hobby grade vehicle then you can use the graph below to estimate the correct :ref:`Q_M_THST_EXPO <Q_M_THST_EXPO>` value for your aircraft.

 - :ref:`Q_M_THST_EXPO <Q_M_THST_EXPO>` : 0.55 for 5 inch props, 0.65 for 10 inch props, 0.75 for 20 inch props.